dframe-docs/website/main/section2.rst

   **View** - This folder is responsible for the access layer not available directly from the adress.

   - **index.php** can be midified in any way, and methods can be added that will be available in the template - for example, an authorization class.
 By using |auth()|, you can easily, for example, define the showed content.
 In the template, the |isLogin()| method is shown by the example of the used engine.
-  - **config.php** general configuration that's available for debug, name and version of the application, as well as the adress under which it functions both for dev and the production
+  - **config.php** general configuration that's available for debug, name and version of the application, as well as the adress under which it functions both for dev and the production.
  .. div:: col-sm-6
   .. code-block:: bash
    |   composer.json